Holidays Calendar for May 7, 2017

 This Day in History

-• 2011 Died: Willard Boyle, Canadian physicist, Nobel Prize laureate for invention of an imaging semiconductor circuit - the CCD sensor.
+• 2011 Died: Willard Boyle, Canadian physicist, Nobel Prize laureate for the invention of an imaging semiconductor circuit - the CCD sensor.

 • 2002 China Northern Airlines Flight 6136 from Beijing to Dailan, China plunged into the Yellow Sea.
 All 103 passengers and 9 crew members died.

 • 1998 Died: Eddie Rabbitt, American singer-songwriter and guitarist.
-His songs were sung by Elvis Presley (Kentucky Rain), Ronnie Milsap (Pure Love) and other famous singers.
+His songs were sung by Elvis Presley ("Kentucky Rain"), Ronnie Milsap ("Pure Love"), and other famous singers.

 • 1998 The largest industrial merger in history: Mercedes-Benz bought Chrysler for $40 billion USD to form DaimlerChrysler AG.